XavierBerger/RPi-Monitor/README.md

 ***
 **WARNING:**

-**RPi-Monitor is not officially released, if you found this repository, you can try it but keep in mind that I'm still developping this tool and fixing bugs...**
+**RPi-Monitor is not officially released.
+If you found this repository, you can try it but keep in mind that I'm waiting my Raspberry Pi delivery so the application is still in development and bug fix stage...**
 ***

 # RPi-Monitor